-It’s not a disease but a side effect of an underlying condition or the treatment of that condition.
-Not only is it uncomfortable but it can also interfere with your speech and swallowing, it causes bad breath, makes wearing dentures difficult, and can worsen your oral hygiene by lowering the pH in your mouth and increasing bacterial growth.
-What many patients don’t realize is that prolonged dry mouth can cause severe tooth decay, which is why you should never miss a tooth cleaning appointment.
+It’s not a disease, but often a side effect of an underlying condition or treatment.
+Not only is it uncomfortable; it can also interfere with your speech, make swallowing more difficult, cause bad breath, make wearing dentures difficult, and worsen your oral hygiene by lowering the pH in your mouth, which increases bacterial growth.
+What many patients don’t realize is that prolonged dry mouth can also cause severe tooth decay, which is why you should never miss a tooth cleaning appointment.

 The most common culprit for dry mouth is medications.
-According to RDHmag.com, the types of medications most likely to create the symptoms of dry mouth include antidepressants and antianxiety drugs, antihypertensives, antihistamines and decongestants, some analgesics, antidiarrheal medications, muscle relaxants, and drugs that treat urinary incontinence and Parkinson’s disease.
-The websitewww.drymouth.info provides list of medications associated with dry mouth.
+According to RDHmag.com, the types of medications most likely to create the symptoms of dry mouth include antidepressants and anti-anxiety drugs, antihypertensives, antihistamines and decongestants, some analgesics, antidiarrheal medications, muscle relaxants, and drugs that treat urinary incontinence and Parkinson’s disease.
+The website www.drymouth.info provides list of medications associated with dry mouth.

 So you’re probably asking what you can do about it?
 Here’s a list treatment options to help moisten the mouth and protect the teeth against decay.